samazad/isockets/README.md

-# isockets
+iSockets Gateway Simulator

-Isockets Gateway Simulator
+Publishes MQTT messages to an MQTT Broker